KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 ## Chapter 5.1 Using Extensions and Layers
 Discuss the reasoning of having an extensible and layered API, i.e. more portability/platform options, future extensibilities, vendor hardware/software support, API debugging and captures files etc.
 Show the usage of xrEnumerateApiLayerProperties() and xrEnumerateInstanceExtensionProperties().
-Show loading in funtion pointers with xrGetInstanceProcAddr() for functions that are not automatically loaded by the Loader - some function don't require an XrInstance.
+Show loading in function pointers with xrGetInstanceProcAddr() for functions that are not automatically loaded by the Loader - some function don't require an XrInstance.
 Link to OpenXR specification extension section for research and reference documentation on extension and layers.

 ## Chapter 5.2 Using xrCreateDebugUtilsMessengerEXT